 Muscle force (Fm):

-The force generated by the contraction of muscles, transmitted to the bones through tendons.
+The force produced by muscle contraction and transmitted to bones through tendons.

-This force is influenced by factors like muscle size, neural activation, and angle of muscle pull relative to the lever.
+Muscle force is influenced by factors such as muscle size, neural activation, and the angle of muscle pull relative to the lever.

 Resistive force (Fr):

-The external force opposing muscle action, such as the weight of a barbell or body segment.
+The external force that opposes muscle action, such as the weight of a barbell or a body segment.

-Resistive force varies throughout the range of motion due to changes in leverage and mechanical advantage.
+Resistive force can vary through the range of motion as leverage and mechanical advantage change.

 Moment arm:

-The perpendicular distance from the line of action of a force to the fulcrum (axis of rotation).
+The perpendicular distance from a force’s line of action to the fulcrum (axis of rotation).

-A longer moment arm for muscle force increases torque production, while a longer resistive force moment arm increases the load on the muscle.
+A longer muscle-force moment arm increases torque production, while a longer resistive-force moment arm increases the load the muscle must overcome.

 Torque (T):